socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'tempdirectory' => '/tmp/nextcloudtemp',

-Override where Nextcloud stores temporary files.
+Override where cyfrSpaces stores temporary files.
 Useful in situations where the system temporary directory is on a limited space ramdisk or is otherwise restricted, or if external storages which do not support streaming are in use.